Itai-Nelken/Pi-Assistant/README.md

-# system-tools (soon to be renamed)
+# Pi-Assistant

-system-tools is a simple terminal app that makes updating the system, installing apps and more, easier and faster, especially if you are new to the Linux command line or you forget the commands.
+Pi-Assistantis a simple terminal app that makes updating the system, installing apps and more, easier and faster, especially if you are new to the Linux command line or you forget the commands.

 ## links